-Apple watch rumored to be coming this year with iOS in towAlex Wagner - Senior News Editor
+Apple watch rumored to be coming this year with iOS in towAlex Wagner - Editorial Director of News and Content

 Apple's smartwatch has been a hot topic in the tech world as of late, starring in several rumor reports that try to shed a bit more light on the still-unofficial device.
 That continues today, as The Verge claims to have been told by Apple is busy tweaking iOS to work correctly on a watch-style device.
 The company's goal of getting its smartphone operating system to function on a watch is currently resulting in a battery life that's lower than what Apple would like, though, with the product currently lasting a couple of days off of single charge rather than the four to five day lifespan that the Cupertino firm wants.
 Apple reportedly also has some work planned in regards to improving watch support with iOS on the iPhone.